RobertOanta27/MyGame/README.md

 Files:
   - In Unity build ,UndeadTomb.exe is a playable build of the game : you can simply run it  and the press the continue button to play the game.
 Press ESC if you want to quit.
-  - Assets files : I included only the code because this is relevant, the rest are just unity standard files with shaders and materials etc.
+  - Assets files : I included only the code because this is relevant, the rest are just unity standard files with shaders and materials etc. which I didn't include

 Player Controls:
   - Movement: up,down,left,right arrow keys ( or Keys W S A D ) for moving, space is for jumping (also double jump) ( you can see the script in Assets/Scripts/Player/CharacterController2D.cs)